Gyroporus

 The Gyroporaceae are a family of fungi in the order Boletales.
 The family is monogeneric, containing the single genus Gyroporus, which, according to a 2008 estimate, contains ten widely distributed species, though a more recent study suggested the species-level diversity to be far higher.
+As of January 2026, according to Index Fungorum and Mycobank databases, the genus had 46 species.

 Species

-As of September 2023, Index Fungorum lists the following species in Gyroporus:
+As of January 2026, Index Fungorum lists the following species in Gyroporus: